 Traditional forms of data collection and assessment proved challenging when children were not physically in school.
 For example, UNICEF was able to collect data on the types of learning materials that children were receiving; however, it was not able to assess how children were engaging with those materials.
 School-based assessments were difficult to undertake given that the schools also did not always understand the situation of their students.
 Household surveys and messaging tools such as U-reports, which gather real-time data, were therefore important.
 Yet the overall lack of data on learning outcomes and losses made planning remedial learning difficult.

-The reliance on enrolment data as a measurement of gender equality meant that gender sensitive and gender responsive programming was not prioritized.
+The reliance on enrolment data as a measurement of gender equality contributed to the fact that gender sensitive and gender responsive programming was not prioritized.
 Particularly at the primary and lower-secondary school level there is gender parity in regard to enrolment.
 However it is possible that extended school closures will exacerbate pre-existing challenges such as gender-based violence and early marriage.
 UNICEF COs have to date not developed programming which anticipates these challenges.

 UNICEF COs faced challenges when trying to monitor and evaluate the impact of their interventions.
 In part, this was due to the long-term nature of many of these interventions.
 Psychosocial support programmes, for example, may take months if not years to take effect.
 However, a more difficult challenge was the inability of UNICEF to observe schools or learning due to social distancing measures, and the lack of data relating to learning outcomes or school attendance.
 This meant that UNICEF struggled to satisfy the requests of donors who wished to see the impact of their funding, or to evaluate for their own purposes how to adjust their programming.

 UNICEF COs themselves struggled with mental health issues, such as stress and burn-out, during this period.
 Many UNICEF staff were working from home while also home-schooling children who were not in school.
-Key informants reported that UNICEF staff members were available ‘24/7’, and worked throughout the night in the early stages of the lockdown.
+Key informants reported that UNICEF staff members were available ‘24/7’ and worked throughout the night in the early stages of the lockdown.
 For new staff members, on-boarding was also a challenge given the lack of face-to-face contact with their managers or colleagues.
 During this time human resources were further stretched by staff members falling sick.

 Government structures – either highly centralised or highly decentralised – and the frequent replacement of government partners in some countries at times made decision-making difficult.
 Government partners, for example, were not always able to work flexibly or dynamically during this period, and changing staff meant that new updates were required.